-What attracted you to the internship at Naturally Social?
+What made you want to intern at Naturally Social?

-I saw the post advertised on Bath Spa Careers Hub and I thought it was a brilliant opportunity to get to know social media on a marketing and business level.
-I love social media – it’s something I utilise every single day.
+I saw the internship advertised on Bath Spa Careers Hub.
+I thought it was a brilliant opportunity to get to know social media on a marketing and business level.
+I love social media – it’s something I use every single day.

 What was your first experience of social media and on what platform?